-

 Synthetic User Monitoring (SUM) configuration is to be performed via the application itself.

-The configuration involves three components:
+The configuration involves the following components:

-The set up Synthetic User Monitoring you need:
+To set up Synthetic User Monitoring you need:

 The first step during the setup is the creation of a SUM Runner.
 A runner is the component in charge of the execution of the monitoring scenarios.